Northwestern University: Football

 The Northwestern Wildcats football team is a Division I college football team and member of the Big Ten Conference.
 The team has a history dating back to 1882.
 They are known as the Wildcats, a nickname given by a Chicago Tribune reporter in 1924 after observing a game where the players displayed a strong and fierce presence, akin to a "wall of purple wildcats."

 The team has achieved success, winning three Big Ten championships or co-championships since 1995.
 Additionally, they have been eligible to participate in bowl games five times between 2015 and 2020.
 Northwestern takes pride in its academic achievements as well, consistently ranking among the top football teams in graduation rates.
 They have been honored with the AFCA Academic Achievement Award four times since 2002.

-The Wildcats play their home games at Ryan Field, formerly known as Dyche Stadium, a venue they have called home since 1926.
+The Wildcats play their home games at Ryan Field, a new stadium on the site of the original Ryan Field.
 Given their close proximity to Chicago and strong connections to the city, Northwestern Football is often recognized as "Chicago's Big Ten Team."

 Northwestern's football team has made 73 appearances in the top 10 of the AP poll since 1936 (including five at #1) and has won eight Big Ten conference championships since 1903.
 At one time, Northwestern had the longest losing streak in Division I-A, losing 34 consecutive games between 1979 and 1982.
 They did not appear in a bowl game after 1949 until the 1996 Rose Bowl.
 The team did not win a bowl since the 1949 Rose Bowl until the 2013 Gator Bowl.
 Following the sudden death of football coach Randy Walker in 2006, 31-year-old former All-American Northwestern linebacker Pat Fitzgerald assumed the position, becoming the youngest Division I FBS coach at the time.

 In 1882 as a group of Northwestern men played a "football heat" against a group of Lake Forest men.
 The Wildcats have since achieved an all-time-high rank of No. 1 during the 1936 and 1962 seasons, which has thus far not been duplicated.
 The team plays home games at Ryan Field in Evanston, Illinois.
 The Wildcats have participated in a total of 16 bowl games, including appearances in 10 seasons between 2008 and 2020.
 During the 2016–2018 seasons, they won three consecutive bowl games.
 In 2020, the Wildcats claimed the title of Big Ten West Champions and were champions in their bowl game.